acorn-technology/react-and-rn-intro/tutorial/redux/README.md

 ## Redux from scratch

-We will now implement Redux from scratch so that you will get a good understanding of the pattern and how the different plugins and binding libraries in the Redux ecosystem work under the hood.
+Before getting back to our video player app and refactoring it to use Redux, we will begin by implementing Redux from scratch.
+Hopefully this will give you a good understanding of the pattern and how the different plugins and binding libraries in the Redux ecosystem work under the hood.
 I'm encouraging you to think about the pattern and concepts we've been talking about and not just copy-pasting the code.

 <br/>